 This disconnect may be addressed through independent data monitoring technologies that provide objective data on system performance and use and can be used to demonstrate success and identify project weaknesses.
-By demonstrating which technologies and programs are truly successful, these successes can be targeted for scaling, through savings realized by eliminating unsuccessful approaches.
-This will benefit developing communities by providing proven and accountable programs.

 The Sustainable Water, Energy and Environmental Technologies Laboratory, the SWEETLab™, at Portland State University is working with partners to demonstrate this concept across several applications and countries.
 The SWEETSense™ technology can provide objective, quantitative and continuous operational data on the usage and performance of programs across a range of sectors and communities.
 The data is then directly integrated into SWEETData™, an internet database presenting summary statistics on performance and usage of the monitored technologies to front-end users.

-The SWEETLab™ has demonstrated this technology in water, sanitation, household energy and rural infrastructure programs with diverse partners including USAID, DFID, Mercy Corps, the Lemelson Foundation, Gates Foundation partners, and DelAgua Health, in several countries including India, Nepal, Indonesia, Kenya, Rwanda and Haiti.
+The SWEETLab™ has demonstrated this technology in water, sanitation, household energy and rural infrastructure programs with diverse partners including USAID, DFID, Mercy Corps, the Lemelson Foundation, Gates Foundation partners, and DelAgua Health, in 15 countries including India, Nepal, Indonesia, Kenya, Rwanda and Haiti.